Phil Taggart

-Philip Taggart (born 10 June 1987) is a Northern Irish DJ and radio presenter on BBC Radio Ulster, drive time host on Sirius XM and podcaster.
+Philip Taggart (born 10 June 1987) is a Northern Irish DJ and radio presenter on BBC Radio Ulster, drive time host on SiriusXM and podcaster.

 Early life

 Philly Taggart was born in Derry but was raised in Drumragh, a townland on the outskirts of Omagh in County Tyrone.
 He attended the Christian Brothers Grammar School, Omagh.

 He played bass in the band Colenso Parade from age 15 to age 24.
 The band went on several tours throughout the UK and supported the likes of Richard Hawley, Dirty Pretty Things and The View.

 Taggart started putting on gigs in his hometown at age 16, frustrated at not being able to get into 18+ gigs.
 Soon after this, he began to DJ regularly at local nightclubs.
 By the age of 17 he had begun writing for popular music magazine Alternative Ulster.